nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **API**: [`Ui.java`](https://github.com/AY2122S2-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/ibook/ui/i.java).

-The diagram below shows a simplified view of the `Ui` component.
+The diagram below shows a simplified view of the `UI` component.

 <img src="images/UiClassDiagram.png" alt="Structure of the UI Component" width="480" />

 `XXX_Ui` represents `CommandBox`, `ProductTable`, `PopupHandler`, `ControlBox`, etc.

-The UI consists of a `UiManager` that implements the Facade interface `Ui`. `UiManager` consists of a `MainWindow` that holds all UI components of the application. `UiComponent` is an abstract class that contains a reference to the MainWindow.
+The UI consists of a `UiManager` that implements the Facade interface `UI`. `UiManager` consists of a `MainWindow` that holds all UI components of the application. `UiComponent` is an abstract class that contains a reference to the MainWindow.

 By having `XXX_Ui` inherit from `UiComponent`, we allow nagivation from `XXX_Ui` to `MainWindow`.
 The navigation is helpful for some UI components that need to call methods in `UiManager`.